-However, in order to fully comply with the spirit of such restrictions, any request for information should be interpreted strictly.
-Thus, a request from a potential investor to receive the prospectus for an offer should not be replied to by forwarding the prospectus and the application form for such an offer.
+However, in order to fully comply with the spirit of such exemption, any request for information should be interpreted strictly and dealt with carefully.
+Thus, a request from a potential investor to receive the prospectus for an offer should not be replied to simply by forwarding the prospectus and the application form for such an offer.